dsaidgovsg/terraform-modules/modules/nomad-acl/README.md

 provided by the ACL facility in the Open Source version of Nomad.
 Additional controls provided by Sentinel in the Enterprise version is not enabled.

+This module __does not__ create the necessary Vault and Nomad policies.
+These policies are very specific to your use case and you should define them yourselves.

 ## Integration with `Core` module

 This module is integrated with the `core` module to enable you to use both in conjunction